ibm-cloud-docs/satellite/data-security.md

 # Securing data in IBM Cloud Satellite: storage, encryption, and removal
 {: #data-security}

-Learn how IBM Cloud Satellite stores and encrypts personal and sensitive information, and how to remove your data, including data security and cloud encryption details.
+Learn how {{site.data.keyword.satellitelong_notm}} stores and encrypts personal and sensitive information, and how to remove your data.
 {: shortdesc}

 ## What information is stored with {{site.data.keyword.IBM_notm}} with {{site.data.keyword.satelliteshort}}?
 {: #sat-sensitive-data}

-For every location that you create, {{site.data.keyword.IBM_notm}} stores certain personal and sensitive information.
-Depending on the type of information, {{site.data.keyword.IBM_notm}} or you are responsible to store this information and protect it.
-For more information, see [How is my information stored, backed up, and encrypted](#sat-data-encryption)?
+For every location you create, {{site.data.keyword.IBM_notm}} stores certain personal and sensitive information.
+See [How is my information stored, backed up, and encrypted](#sat-data-encryption)?
 {: shortdesc}

 ### Stored information when you create a {{site.data.keyword.satelliteshort}} location